What your responsibilities are

 - decide what personal information you give to a provider so they can deliver supports.

-Every time you buy an item or service you have rights under the Australian Consumer Law.
+You have rights under the Australian Consumer Law every time you buy an item or service.
 Consumer rights can help make sure you get what you paid for.

 Keep good records

-It is your responsibility to keep records like proof of purchase for supports.
-This can be a receipt, a bank or credit card statement.
+It’s your responsibility to keep records like proof of purchase for supports.
+This can be a receipt, a bank statement or credit card statement.

-Whenever you buy something, keep a copy of the receipts, warranties and anything you sign.
+You must keep a copy of the receipts, warranties and anything you sign whenever you buy something.
 You can keep a hard copy or digital versions of your records.

 Let us know if your situation changes

-You need to let us know if something changes in your life.
-By keeping us updated on any situation that changes in your life, we can continue to make sure your plan works for you.
-Changes may include:
+You need to let us know if something changes in your life so we can make sure your plan still works for you.

 - your contact details like your address or phone number